 Just because you’ve worn something once doesn’t automatically mean it’s dirty, especially if you only wore it for a short period of time.
 Sweaters that don’t even touch your body, the pajamas you can barely keep on your toddler and the shirt your son only wore to church for an hour are all prime candidates to go right back in the drawer.
 Towels can be used more than once as well.

 Similarly, make sure your children are only putting clothes in the wash that are actually dirty as well.
 If your daughter develops a bad habit of deciding what to wear by throwing everything on the floor or your son throws everything in the hamper to avoid folding it and putting it away, that’s a lot of extra laundry you don’t need to be doing.
+Find a variety of affordable laundry hampers at Amazon.

 2. Wash Only Full Loads